Meet the Team

 I also work for Louisiana’s Early Hearing Detection and Intervention program (EHDI) as a Bilingual Parent Consultant; in this role, I help Spanish-speaking families navigate the EHDI process.
 Often times I feel my job is not a job any more.
 It is like way to give back to the community for the wonderful opportunity I had to raise my deaf son around such wonderful professionals, parents and family members that gave me such a great support.

 Hi!
-My name is Diane Stewart, I was born to hearing parents and grew up in Texas, and I also had a Deaf older brother.
+My name is Diane Stewart, I am Deaf, was born to hearing parents and grew up in Texas; I also have a Deaf older brother.
 I currently live in West Monroe, LA with my husband.
 We have been here almost 10 years and have two beautiful daughters.
 I graduated from Texas School for the Deaf; before that I attended a public school with no interpreters.
 I graduated from Stephen F. Austin State University.
 I look forward to meeting families who have a child/children with hearing loss and sharing my experiences to help those families transition to more positive experiences.